xulihang/ImageTrans_plugins/deepseekOCR/readme.md

 By default, it uses Siliconflow's API to use Deepseek-OCR.

-You can host your own model using tools like vLM, Ollama and deepseek-ocr.rs.
+You can host your own model using tools like vLLM, Ollama and deepseek-ocr.rs.

 ## Using deepseek-ocr.rs